-Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of between EUR 4.00 and 5.00 million would allow these outcomes to be addressed appropriately.
+Expected EU contribution per project The EU estimates that an EU contribution of between EUR 4.00 and 5.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 14.00 million.
-Type of Action Innovation Actions Technology Readiness Level Activities are expected to start at TRL 6 and achieve TRL 8 by the end of the project - see General Annex B.
+Type of Action Innovation Actions Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: The funding rate is up to 60% of the eligible costs.
+This funding rate applies both to members and non-members of the partnership, except for non-profit legal entities, where the funding rate is up to 100% of the total eligible costs.
+Technology Readiness Level Activities are expected to start at TRL 6 and achieve TRL 8 by the end of the project - see General Annex B.